meshery/meshery/CONTRIBUTING.md

    `git push origin <my-changes>`
 1. Open a pull request (in your web browser) against our main repo: https://github.com/meshery/meshery.

+**Note:** Alternatively , this command can be used `bundle exec jekyll serve --drafts --livereload --incremental --config _config_dev.yml` where  it live reloads the webpage and since it builds the website first  and then runs it being on Jekyll, it may take a little time.

 ## <a name="contributing-meshery">Meshery Contribution Flow</a>

 Meshery is written in `Go` (Golang) and leverages Go Modules.
 UI is built on React and Next.js.
 To make building and packaging easier a `Makefile` is included in the main repository folder.